rangareddy/Hibernate4_Inheritance_XML/README.md

-# Hibernate4_Inheritence_XML
+# Hibernate4_Inheritance_XML
-This application demonstrates the how to use or implement Inheritence concept in Hibernate
+This application demonstrates the how to use or implement Inheritance concept in Hibernate